gerardpc/python-course/docs/sections/python_libraries/sklearn.md

 ## Estimators' API

-**Estimator** are classes from the library that implement machine learning algorithms (i.e., objects that "learn" from data).
+**Estimators** are classes from the library that implement machine learning algorithms (i.e., objects that "learn" from data).
 In the context of Supervised Learning, an estimator is a Python object that implements (at least) the following methods: